johnfairh/TMLPersistentContainer/SourceDocs/Usage.md

 ## Error reporting

-If the library finds a problem with migration then it invokes the client completion handler passed to `loadPersistentStores`.
-The errors that can come out here include various from Foundation and Core Data, as well as several specific to this library [that are described here](Enums/MigrationError.html).
+If the library finds a problem during migration then it invokes the client completion handler passed to `loadPersistentStores`.
+The errors that can be reported include various from Foundation and Core Data, as well as several specific to this library [that are described here](Enums/MigrationError.html).

 ## Working with multiple stores

 The library attempts to migrate multiple stores atomically.
-Specifically, all all stores are first migrated up into temporary files.
-Only when all stores have been migrated successfully are they allowed to replace the 'real' store.
+Specifically, all stores are first migrated into temporary files.
+Only when all the stores have been migrated successfully are they allowed to replace the 'real' stores.

-This means that if there is a problem with migration for a particular store, the are all left at a consistent old version.
-In theory this should make it easier to retain access to user data.
+This means that if there is a problem with migration for a particular store, then all stores are left at a consistent old version.
+In theory this makes it easier to retain access to user data.

-The library does not do anything to deal with application crashes, device power offs, or filesystem errors during replacement so does not guarantee atomicity here.
+The library does not do anything special to deal with application crashes, device power loss, or filesystem errors during store replacement so does not guarantee atomicity.

 A consequence of this approach is that a store may fail to load with an error of `MigrationError.coreqMigrationFailed`.
-This means that although this store went through its migration process without problems, migration of another store in the same container failed with a genuine error.
+This means that although this particular store went through its migration process without problem, the migration of another store in the same container did have a problem.
 To keep all the stores at a consistent version, neither store has been allowed to upgrade.

 # Limitations

 The main ones of which I am aware at any rate....

 * Mapping models are limited to just one per migration.
 Need to support multiple as a way of limiting footprint.
 In the same vein need to permit user-managed migrations as well.

 * No support for *merged models* -- that is an `NSManagedObjectModel` that has been created by merging together several on-disk data models.
 I have a scheme for supporting this, just not sure how much real-world use this sees.

+* Untested with custom stores; testing on tvOS and watchOS has been simulator-only.